Lives of the Pipers Home

 Most of what is known about Bernard Delaney is from the writing of Francis O'Neill.
 To O'Neill, Delaney was among the best of all pipers and unequalled when playing for dancers.
 Delaney was also a troublesome in-law, ungrateful, and as the years went by, increasingly annoying.

-Delaney was born, depending on the document cited, between 1851 and 1856 and near the town of Tullamore, Co.
+Delaney was born 1854 in the Parish of Killeigh near the town of Tullamore, Co.
 Offaly (in earlier days called Kings County).
+He was the son of Patrick and Eliza Dinn Delaney.
 O'Neill says he took to music early, became a good whistle player.
 After some initial instruction by John Foraghan, a local piper, Delaney was largely self taught on the pipes.

 Recent research by Michael Kelly shows that Delaney married Mary Farrell of Tullamore in 1874.
 They had five children, four of whom died in childhood.
 Mary died of measles, pneumonia and heart disease, age 30.
 As Kelly writes, "it's clear that he took the emigrant ship shortly after the death of his wife in 1882."